Skip to main content

 As a dog's health declines, it may no longer show interest in its favorite activities.
 They may not rouse to play with toys, play with their pet siblings, or bark at small animals or passing cars (or the neighbors).
 A lack of interest in what's happening around them can signify they are near the end of their journey.

-How you can help: Let your dog rest in a warm, safe, and quiet place.
-Be sure to keep an eye on other pets or children to help keep your dog's environment calm and stress-free.6
+How you can help: Let your dog rest in a warm, safe and quiet place.
+Be sure to keep an eye on other pets or children to help keep your dog's environment calm and stress-free.

 Is your dog spending a lot of time alone or napping in quiet, unusual spots?
-If they lack the energy to go for walks, generally seem listless, and just aren't acting like themselves, it can be a sign of failing health.5
+When dogs are nearing the end of life, changes to sleep patterns are common, and they may seem more lethargic.
+If they lack the energy to go for walks, generally seem listless, and just aren't acting like themselves, it can be a sign of failing health.

 How you can help: Let your dog rest, and don't pressure them to get active.
-Instead, help make them comfortable by providing them with a peaceful, clean, safe place to relax.
+Instead, help make them comfortable by providing them with a peaceful, clean, safe place to relax and sleep.

 If your dog is experiencing lethargy, fatigue, and lack of interest, it may be depressed.
-You may notice that your dog is sleeping more than usual or isn't interested in activities, toys, or people they used to love.
-Depression is a common sign at the end of a dog's life as they lose mobility or experience pain.8
+You may notice that your dog is sleeping more than usual or isn't interested in activities, toys or people they used to love.
+Depression is a common sign at the end of a dog's life as they lose mobility or experience pain.

 How you can help: Your vet may recommend anti-depressants depending on your dog's symptoms.

 Like people, dogs can experience anxiety when they don't understand what's happening around them or within their bodies.
 This is especially true if your dog is in pain.
-So if you notice that your dog is whining, pacing, crying, or panting, it may be a symptom of anxiety.1 Sometimes, anxiety can be worse for a dog than pain.
+So if you notice that your dog is whining, pacing, crying or panting, it may be a symptom of anxiety.
+Sometimes, anxiety can be worse for a dog than pain.

-How you can help: Talk to your vet about anti-anxiety medication to help your dog feel calmer and more comfortable.1
+How you can help: Talk to your vet about anti-anxiety medication to help your dog feel calmer and more comfortable.

 How you can help: Gently wash your dog with warm water and pet-safe shampoo, or apply pet-safe dry shampoo before brushing your dog's coat.